top of page

 Outreach activities

-In her spare time, Kate has been involved with the online physiotherapy education platform Trust-Me Education.
-She is also involved with the MSK Reform think tank that aims to raise the profile and support evidence informed physiotherapy practice throughout the UK.
+In her spare time, Kate has been involved with the online physiotherapy education platforms Trust-Me Education and Physio Matters.
+She provides regular physiotherapy training and delivers masterclasses and online webinars on various clinical and professional topics.
 She has presented at several public events, updated clinical guidelines for the NHS and remains actively involved in audit and research.